-Are you currently pregnant and feeling overwhelmed by all of the genetic testing options that are available during pregnancy?
+Are you pregnant and feeling overwhelmed by all of the genetic testing options that are available during pregnancy?

 Have you had some genetic testing during your pregnancy, but have more questions or would like to discuss it further with a specialist?